 - Do not use the power tool if the switch does not turn it on and off.
 Any power tool that cannot be controlled with the switch is dangerous and must be repaired.

-- Disconnect the plug from the power source and/or remove the battery pack, if detachable, from the power tool before making any adjustments, changing accessories, or storing power tools.
+- Disconnect the plug from the power source and/or the battery pack from the power tool before making any adjustments, changing accessories, or storing power tools.
 Such preventive safety measures reduce the risk of starting the power tool accidentally.

 - Store idle power tools out of the reach of children and do not allow persons unfamiliar with the power tool or these instructions to operate the power tool.
 Power tools are dangerous in the hands of untrained users.

-- Maintain power tools and accessories.
+- Maintain power tools.
 Check for misalignment or binding of moving parts, breakage of parts and any other condition that may affect the power tool’s operation.
 If damaged, have the power tool repaired before use.
 Many accidents are caused by poorly maintained power tools.

 - Keep cutting tools sharp and clean.
 Properly maintained cutting tools with sharp cutting edges are less likely to bind and are easier to control.

 - Use the power tool, accessories and tool bits etc. in accordance with these instructions, taking into account the working conditions and the work to be performed.
 Use of the power tool for operations different from those intended could result in a hazardous situation.